arghaBanerjee/home-security/README.md

 # home-security
 Home security project with Rasberry Pi3 Model B+
-Using Camera Module for enhanced security when not at Home
+Using Pi Camera Module and Infrared Motion Sensor (PIR Sensor) for enhanced security when not at Home

 ## Setup